ENG-AhmedSameh/HR-API/README.md

 ## REST API Reference

-- The REST API provides endpoints for CRUD operation at all the resources in addintion to enpoints for the bussines logic.
+- The REST API provides endpoints for CRUD operation at all the resources in addition to endpoints for the bussines logic.

 - CRUD operations on the resources follow this pattern.

-#### Get all entites of table paginated
+#### Get all entities of table paginated

 ```http
   GET /HR-API/webapi/{resource}?page=1&size=10